-5 Benefits of Pregnancy Pillows
+5 Benefits of Pregnancy Pillows:

-- Maternal comfort as a result of proper anatomic alignment, there is less strain on ligaments and less impingement on nerves that are Impinged on during pregnancy.
+Pregnancy pillows reduce the strain on ligaments around various joints. and less impingement on nerves that cause pain during pregnancy.
 The comfort can be dramatic such that you will want to continue using the pillow long after you deliver.

 What to look for in a pregnancy pillow:

 You will want to wash the cover periodically.

 There are many fillers and we all have our favorite: Microbeads, Memory Foam, Polyester, Styrofoam, Organic (bamboo), Buckwheat, etc..

 Therapeutic pillows offer better support for the neck and consist of two compartments, a water pouch surrounded by memory foam.

 You don’t want to get a pillow that is too small for you.
 Some taller women find that longer u-shaped pillows work better for them.

 You will likely be using it long after your baby is born.